CIB1

-Calcium and integrin-binding protein 1 is a protein that in humans is encoded by the CIB1 gene.
+Calcium and integrin-binding protein 1 is a protein that in humans is encoded by the CIB1 gene and is located in Chromosome 15.
 The protein encoded by this gene is a member of the calcium-binding protein family.
 The specific function of this protein has not yet been determined; however this protein is known to interact with DNA-dependent protein kinase and may play a role in kinase-phosphatase regulation of DNA end-joining.
 This protein also interacts with integrin alpha(IIb)beta(3), which may implicate this protein as a regulatory molecule for alpha(IIb)beta(3).